kaiqa/nodejs-mysql-bstrp-hbs-docker/automation/website-validation-java-selenium-cucumber-testng/README.md

  * 2.2 Log into the website
  * 2.3   Create first collection
  * 2.3.1 User should be logged in
- * 2.3.2 Press on Explore Rijksstudio (magnifying glass) on the top menu and search for “Johannes Vermmer”
+ * 2.3.2 Press on Explore

- * 2.3.3 Press the heart icon displayed at the bottom of the “The Milkmaid” picture and add it to your first collection.
+ * 2.3.3 Press the heart icon
  * 2.4 Advanced search to look for a specific author
  * Verify pictures are displayed
  * Snapshot on a failed test.